wikenator/MaxEntMultinomial/README.md

 `-t, --use_trigrams` adds trigram features during maxent classifier training.

+`-d, --dep_parse` adds dependency parsing features during maxent classifier training.

+`-p, --save_pickle` saves data to pickle files.
+Cannot be used with `--load_pickle` option.

 `-l, --load_pickle` loads data from pickle files.
 Data/probabilities will not be recalculated, even if bigram features are turned on/off.
+Cannot be used with `--save_pickle` option.

 `-n, --naive` runs a simple Naive Bayes classifier before beginning MaxEnt calculations.